C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 11. Merge your preferred evening activity into the *main* branch.

+> [!IMPORTANT]
+> If you just type "git merge <my_branch>" for a 3-way merge, Git will automatically open the default editor since a commit message is expected.
+For most Linux systems, the `vi` editor is opened.
+In this case, you can save and close the file by tying `:wq` and hit Enter.

 12. Delete the merge branch.

 There is one unused branch left in our repository.

 13. We want to keep the repository clean and nice.
 So please delete the unmerged branch as well.

+> [!NOTE]
-**Remark:** Since we did not merge the remaining branch, it has to be done differently before.
+> Since we did not merge the remaining branch, it has to be done differently.
 But don't worry, Git will tell you what to do.

 **Congrats, you already know the most essential Git commands for the local use of Git.**